 Whether your disk is brand new or used, as long as the computer requests initialization, follow the process presented here.
 You'll fix the disk initialization issue, making your disk work normally again without losing any data.

-Procedure 1.
-Initialize Disk using Disk Management
+Procedure 1️⃣.
+Initialize Your Disk using Disk Management

+To initialize the disk, you'll need to use Windows disk management; A third-party disk initialization tool can also work.
 Here, we will show you how to execute disk initialization in Disk Management:

 Step 1.
 Press the Windows + X keys and click "Disk Management".

 Step 2.
-Locate the target disk, if it shows "Offline", right-click and choose "Online" first.
+Locate the target disk; if it shows "Offline", right-click and choose "Online" first.

 Step 4.
 Set GPT or MBR as the partition style, and click "OK" to start initializing the disk.